 - Moderate-income for a family of four is $46,700 in Wayne County, or $32,700 for an individual.

 In 2017, the City of Wooster, the City of Orrville, and Wayne County teamed up as a Partnership to apply for and win funding for a Community Housing Impact and Preservation Program, or simply, CHIP.
 The State of Ohio provides a combination of Federal and State funds to the Partnership for the program.

 As in past years, the Wayne Metropolitan Housing Authority is the consultant for the City of Wooster and Wayne County Partnership, and is available to help residents, homebuyers, and landlords with any questions they may have about CHIP.

-This program helps homeowners with rehabilitating single-family homes.
-A single rehabilitation may entail several projects, such as plumbing upgrades, roof repairs, removal of lead-based paint, repairs to siding, electrical upgrades, and other repairs needed to make a home safe and secure.
+This program helps homeowners rehabilitating single-family homes with up to $30,000 in funding.
+A single rehabilitation may entail several projects, such as plumbing upgrades, roof repairs, kitchen upgrades, appliance replacement, removal of lead-based paint, repairs to siding, electrical upgrades, and other repairs needed to make a home safe and secure.
 Homeowners who qualify will receive a five year deferred (no interest) loan from either the Wayne County government or the City of Wooster municipal government to make the repairs needed to ensure a safe and vibrant home..
 17% of the loan is forgiven each year for five years.
 The remaining 15% is only due once the owner sells or stops residing in the home, and is used to help other future homeowners in need.

-This grant helps low-income residents with emergency repairs needed to make their single-family homes safe.
+This grant helps low-income residents with emergency health and safety repairs needed to make their single-family homes safe and intact.
 The grant covers single projects, such as repairing septic systems, leaking roofs, and heating systems.
 This grant is available as long as funding allows to homeowners.